k0nig1/obxvacay-react/README.md

 ionic build
 ```

-This will generate a `www` directory containing the compiled code.
+This will generate a `dist` directory containing the compiled code.

 ### Deployment